 Courses offered by Anne Wilson include:

-- Creative approaches to supporting student writing (improve your feedback to students)
+- Creative approaches to supporting student writing (helping staff use their own experience as writers to support students)

 - Communicating your research (writing for non-specialist audiences)